Mast cell activation syndrome (MCAS)

 Mast cells may be activated selectively or non-selectively.
 Non-selective activation of a mast cell means the whole cell is degranulated, while selective activation results in the release of patterns of mediators, known as differential degranulation.

-Mast cell activation syndrome is difficult to identify, with the diagnosis made from identifying the pattern of symptoms and case history.
+Mast cell activation syndrome is difficult to identify, with the diagnosis made by identifying the pattern of symptoms and case history.
 The patterns tend to escalate in severity after stress, for example, puberty, trauma and infections.

 Systemic mastocytosis (an excess of mast cells) is reasonably rare, occurring in one in every 364,000 people.
 MCAS is much more common, occurring in 5-10 per cent of the population.
 MCAS means overactive or sensitive mast cells.